DataReply/kafka-connect-socket-source/README.md

-# Kafka Connect Socket Connector
+# Kafka Connect Socket Source
 The connector is used to load data to Kafka from a Socket.

 # Building